Chapter 1 - Arrival

 Arrival at port meant that all of the new and untrusted crew were confined below decks.
 The Church and the country of The Arrangement of Peace did not want its citizens exposed to the sinful, ungodly ways of foreigners, unless the exposure was to attempt to get those same foreigners to convert to the Way of Peace and join the Church.
 Rishmond wouldn't have been able to recognize a place not under control of The Church, he'd been born and lived all of his young life under its influence.
 He glanced about the darkened fo'c's'le where many of the crew were chained to beams or irons in the floor.
 Those not needed to actively dock the ship or unload its cargo were not permitted to disembark at foreign ports.
 Those that were allowed were closely watched by crew loyal to the Church and the Church sub-priests while in any foreign port.
 The Church and The Arrangement of Peace did not want its congregation and citizens escaping their control.

 Cargo was being unloaded.
 The sounds of crates, boxes, and barrels being moved about and the muted sounds of men and women shouting reached the quiet fo'c'sle.
-The crew was told to be quiet while the ship was in port on fear of lashings at the Captain's mast.
+The crew had been warned to be quiet while the ship was in port on fear of lashings at the Captain's mast.
 A few priests and several guards watched over the untrusted crew.

 The grimy, skinny kid next to Rishmond leaned close and whispered, "Where does ya s'pose we are?".
 The kid's name was Toby.
 He was only 12 turns old.
 Young for conscripted ship work, but here he was.
 He and Rishmond had developed a friendship over the last five weeks.
 Toby had already been on board by the time Rishmond awoke in the fo'c'sle below the main deck.
 Toby had taken it upon himself to wipe the blood from Rishmond's head and ensure he was as comfortable as he could be while chained to a fitting in the floor and dumped on a low slung hammock.